Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Yes, Brussels sprouts are a great treat for chicken flocks.
 They also have high protein content, like other sprouts.

 Yes, you can feed table scraps to your chicken, but you must know what type of table scraps you should give.
-Also, it must not be an alternative to a daily diet because table scraps contain very little nutrition as compared to regular chicken feed.
+Also, it must not be an alternative to a daily diet because table scraps contain very little nutrition compared to regular chicken feed.

 Conclusion